My Life II... The Journey Continues (Act 1): Background

 In December 2009, Blige's ninth studio album, Stronger with Each Tear, was released.
 It became her ninth consecutive studio album to have debuted at the top of the US Top R&B/Hip-Hop Albums chart and won Blige Outstanding Female Artist and Outstanding Album at the 41st NAACP Image Awards.
 By August 2010, the singer had already begun work on her tenth studio album, involving collaborators such as Swizz Beatz, Kanye West, The Underdogs, Jerry Duplessis, Arden Altino, Lil Ronnie, Jay-Z, Timbaland, Salaam Remi, Maxwell, Alicia Keys, Raphael Saadiq, Ester Dean, J.U.S.T.I.C.E.
 League, Johnta Austin, Eric Hudson, Q-Tip, Sean Garrett, DJ Premier, Gorilla Tek, Don Pooh, Ne-Yo, and Drumma Boy.
 Blige revealed during her Music Saved My Life Tour, that she was in no rush to release the album and she had not given it a title yet.
-A song called "Anything You Want" featuring Busta Rhymes and Gyptian leaked on line in August 2010.
+A song called "Anything You Want" featuring Busta Rhymes and Gyptian leaked online in August 2010.

 Backstage at the 2010 MTV Video Music Awards, when speaking of approach to the new album, Blige described crafting sonic heat similar to her first two studio albums but plan to update the vintage Blige sound, telling that "[it will be] more like a What's the 411? of 2012.
 It's headed [in] that direction but in a new [way].
 Not what it used to be.
 Right now, it's going in the Mary direction, which is R&B and hip-hop and soul.
 If it goes into the club direction, it will probably be more soulful than futuristic."
 On June 21, 2011, a track titled "Feel Inside" apparently featuring Nicki Minaj leaked online.
 In an interview with MTV it was revealed that the track was in fact two separate songs that the duo were respectively working on, but that someone had put together.
 Blige revealed that despite the fake collaboration, Minaj and Blige would be collaborating on a song.

 In terms of what she wanted to achieve musically with the album, Blige herself told Blues & Soul: "With so much techno and four-to-the-floor and general loss of live instrumentation going on today, to me people are not doing real music any more.
 And so with this album I really wanted people to remember when music was about quality instead of quantity [...]
 I basically wanted to separate myself and give everybody back what I feel music today is missing."
 Finished in Los Angeles, New York City and Atlanta, Blige decided to name the album My Life II after going through a phase of self-knowledge following the release of The Breakthrough (2005).
 The album sees her looking toward the future while acknowledging the past: "From me to you, My Life II… Our journey together continues in this life.
 It's a gift to be able to relate and identify with my fans at all times.
 This album is a reflection of the times and lives of people all around me."